-The first step in the risk management process is to identify all hazards, so far as is reasonably practicable.
-Hazard identification should be done as early as possible in the concept development and design phases.
-Hazards relating to plant are often caused by the plant itself, and how and where the plant is used.
+The first step in the risk management process is to identify all risks, so far as is reasonably practicable.
+Risk identification should be done as early as possible in the concept development and design phases.
+Risks relating to plant are often caused by the plant itself, and how and where the plant is used.

-Hazards may be identified by looking at the workplace and how work is carried out.
+Risks may be identified by looking at the workplace and how work is carried out.
 Designers could talk to workers, manufacturers, importers, suppliers and health and safety specialists, and review relevant information, records and incident reports.

-Table 6 lists things to consider when looking for plant hazards.
+Table 6 lists things to consider when looking for plant risks.

-Table 7 shows examples of potential plant hazards and phases of the plant lifecycle after the design has been completed where people might be exposed to plant hazards.
+Table 7 shows examples of potential plant risks and phases of the plant lifecycle after the design has been completed where people might be exposed to plant hazards.

-Things to cons sider to identify plant hazards Hazards • Can the plant cause injury from entanglement, crushing, trapping, cutting, stabbing, puncturing, shearing, abrasion, tearing or stretching?
-Can the plant create hazardous conditions from pressurised content, electricity, noise, radiation, friction, vibration, fire, explosion, temperature, moisture, vapour, gases, dust, ice, or hot or cold parts?
+Things to cons Things to consider to identify plant risks risks Can the plant cause injury or ill health from poor design?
+Can the plant cause injury from entanglement, crushing, trapping, cutting, stabbing, puncturing, shearing, abrasion, tearing or stretching?
+Can the plant create hazardous conditions from pressurised content, electricity, noise, radiation, friction, vibration, fire, explosion, temperature, moisture, vapour, gases, dusts, mists, fumes ice, or hot or cold parts?
 Can the plant cause injury from lack of guarding of moving parts?
 Can the plant cause injury as a result of unexpected start-up?
-Can the plant cause injury or ill health from poor ergonomic design?
-Suitability • Is the plant fit for its intended purpose?
+Suitability Is the plant fit for its intended purpose?
 What is likely to happen if it is used for a purpose other than the intended purpose?
 Are the materials used to make the plant suitable?
 Are plant accessories fit for their intended purpose?
 Is the plant stable?
 Could it roll over?

-Things to consider to identify plant hazards If the plant is intended to lift and move people, equipment or materials, is it capable of doing this?
+Things to consider to identify plant risks • If the plant is intended to lift and move people, equipment or materials, is it capable of doing this?
 Access Is access to the plant necessary when installing, using and maintaining the plant or in an emergency? • Can workers access the plant safely without being injured by the plant or the risk of slips, trips and falls (eg by a walkway, gantry, elevated work platform or fixed ladder), or having to enter a dangerous environment to access plant?
-Location Does the plant affect the safety of the area where it will be located? • Does the location affect the safety of the plant (eg environmental conditions, terrain and work area)?
-Will there be people or other plant nearby?
+Location Does the plant affect the safety of the area where it will be located? • Does the location affect the health and safety of the plant (eg environmental conditions, terrain, airborne hazards and work area)? • Will there be people or other plant nearby?
 What effect would this have?
-Systems of work Do the systems of work for the plant create hazards? of work Does the plant's safety depend on the competency of its users? • Will users and others working near the plant need relevant training, information, instruction and supervision needed to make sure they are safe?
-Unusual • What unusual situations or misuse could occur? • What would happen if the plant failed?
-Would it result in loss of contents, loss of load, unintended ejection of work pieces, explosion, fragmentation or collapse of parts?
+Systems of work Do the systems of work for the plant create hazards?
+Does the plant's safety depend on the competency of its users? • Will users and others working near the plant need relevant training, information, instruction and supervision needed to make sure they are safe?
+Unusual situations What unusual situations or misuse could occur?
+What would happen if the plant failed?
+Would it result in loss of contents, loss of load, unintended ejection of work pieces, explosion, fragmentation or collapse of parts, release of substances hazardous to health, or other hazardous exposures?
 Is it possible for the plant to move or be operated accidently?

-Table 6: Things to consider to identify plant hazards
+Table 6: Things to consider when identifying plant risks